 Always Assume Salmon Are Present

 Always assume there are salmon present as 95% of the time on most Scottish salmon beats there will be.
 Stay focussed and thoughtful regarding your salmon fly choice, depth & speed of swim and don't be shy at changing tactics if you feel the slightest urge to do so.
-On a riverbank you're mind should be 'alive' to the sub surface side of operations and great success is achieved from developing that mindset.
+On a riverbank you're mind should be 'alive' to the sub surface side of operations and great success is achieved from developing that water column mindset.

 Become An Old Dog Otter

 After you've seen enough evidence of what can happen on the riverbanks of Scotland (and often when you least expect it) you'll approach the river with a inner self confidence that will keep you going throughout the full course of the fishing day.
-Training your hands to get the best out of your Spey rod is one thing but equally as important is training your head to be a wise old dog otter in order to stay confidently focussed on the task in hand!
+Training your hands to get the best out of your Spey rod is one thing but equally as important is training your head to be a wise & patient old dog otter to stay confidently focussed on the task in hand!